carlrafting/vanillapod/readme.md

     ])
     ```

-- [ ] Only throw errors when debug is true
+- [ ] only throw errors when debug is true
+- [ ] showcase how to set properties
+- [ ] how can we make use of regular DOM methods?